-- Must maintain a valid state license to provide health care services if required by state law.
+- Must maintain a valid license to provide health care services if required by state law.

 - A signed letter of attestation from the Facility Director if the state law does not require a license for services.

-- All professional staff must maintain a valid unrestricted license commensurate to the services they perform.
+- All professional staff must maintain a valid unrestricted license within the states where patients are seen, and services are performed, commensurate to the services they perform.

 - All technical staff, where required by the state law, are required to maintain a valid unrestricted license.

 - Current valid license of all professional staff: MD, DO, PhDs, PA APRNs and RN.

 - Current valid license, if required by state, for sleep technicians only: RPSGTs, RSTs, CPSGTs, and RRTs.

 Applicable Accreditation Standards